 When you visit our experienced expert surgeons for an exam, we will consult with you, take x-rays, and perform a complete examination.
 We will show you three-dimensional models on our cutting-edge computer programs to help you understand the surgical process.
 Drs.
-Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, and McMahon are dedicated to your comfort and surgical success.
+Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, and Spanel are dedicated to your comfort and surgical success.

 Making a Plan

 Our surgeons will determine what kind of corrective surgical procedure you need, and then create a care team that includes your dentist and orthodontist to ensure the best treatment plan for your specific needs.
 Together, we will talk about expectations and timelines, all communicating and working toward the best solution for you.